jordiwave/CodeBlocks_Unofficial_Testing/Readme_Build_Linux_by_Workspace.txt

     7) Hunspell development environment
     8) Gamin development environment
     9) Optional: SVN and/or GIT.
+    10) Optional packages needed for building Debian deb files

     DO NOT USE ANY SNAP PACKAGES as the installed packages are sandboxed by default.

-    To install items 2 through 7 required packages the following are the Ubuntu/Linux Mint commands to run:
+    To install the items above the following are the commands to use for Ubuntu/Xubuntu/Linux Mint:
         # Step 2:
         sudo apt install -y wx3.0-headers wx-common libwxgtk3.0-gtk3-0v5 libwxgtk3.0-gtk3-dev libwxbase3.0-dev
         # Step 3: